 Hospitalfield Gardens, Westway, Arbroath DD11 2NH

-Last year, the walled garden was redesigned by plantsman Nigel Dunnett to tell the 800-year horticultural story of Hospitalfield, starting with its monastic origins in the 13th century through to the Victorian passion for ferns.
+The walled garden was recently redesigned by plantsman Nigel Dunnett to tell the 800-year horticultural story of Hospitalfield, starting with its monastic origins in the 13th century through to the Victorian passion for ferns.
 The fernery, which sits within the walled garden, has been restored and replanted with ferns from all over the world.
 More details at the Hospitalfield website.

 Dunnottar Castle lies just off the Aberdeenshire coastal route, two miles south of Stonehaven.
 Perched on a clifftop, Dunnottar has played a prominent role in the history of Scotland.
 It was here that the Scottish crown jewels were hidden from Cromwell’s invading army in the 17th century.